Holidays in Merano

 Please ensure you are comfortable with the grade of walk, planned distance covered and terrain before booking.
 The decision of the guide on the suitability of the walk for you is final and no compensation will be paid where the guide believes, in their professional opinion, that it is not suitable.
 Please ensure you are well-equipped for the walk have suitable clothing and footwear.
 Walks are not recommended for guests under 12 years.
 Any guests under 18 years will need to be accompanied by an adult.

-Our favourite walks in Merano
+Our Favourite Walks in and around Merano

 Merano 2000m to Stoanerne